MicrosoftDocs/win32/desktop-src/win7ip/platform-update-for-windows-vista-overview.md

 For editions of Windows 7 and Windows Vista that do not have Microsoft Windows Media Player installed by default (the N and KN editions), you must install the [Windows Media Format 11 SDK]( ../audio-and-video.md) (https://msdn.microsoft.com/windows/bb190326.aspx) to enable WPD functionality.
-For more information, see the [Knowledge Base article](https://support.microsoft.com/kb/953693) (https://go.microsoft.com/fwlink/p/?linkid=158715), which was originally published as a resolution for Windows Vista.

 ## Related topics